yeagob/AI-Skybox-Generator/README.md

     -   This style description is intelligently combined with your text prompt to form a final, comprehensive prompt.

 2.  **Panorama Generation**:
-    -   The final prompt is sent to the **Imagen 4** model, a powerful image generation model, to create a high-resolution, seamless 360° equirectangular panoramic image.
+    -   The final prompt is sent to the **Imagen 4 Ultra** model, a powerful image generation model, to create a high-resolution, seamless 360° equirectangular panoramic image.

 3.  **Client-Side Cubemap Conversion**:
     -   Once the panorama is generated, a client-side JavaScript algorithm maps the equirectangular projection onto the six faces of a cube.
 This process calculates the correct perspective for each face, ensuring a seamless transition in the 3D environment.